 Summer Programming Class

 Hello again!
-La Canada Engineering Club is offering another free four-day long class.
+La Canada Engineering Club is offering another free 2 weeks, ten-day class.
 This time, we will be learning computer programming using Python as our language.
 The course will be taught through online Zoom meetings by our club members.
 Python is an easy-to-learn programming language that is simple yet powerful and is able to be utilized in real-world scenarios.

 Students will learn a variety of basic programming skills such as: if-else statements, loops, functions, and more to prepare them to make a simple game.
 These skills, although basic, help students build a strong foundation for their programming interests and is a recommended skill to have when entering high school, or joining any STEM related clubs/programs.